LBHB/multichannel_sorting/readme.md

 	```bash
 	MULTICHANNEL_SORTING_PATH='/auto/users/lbhb/Code/multichannel_sorting/';
 	```
 2. Make/update your copy of phy_config.py to use lbhb plugins:
+This will overwrite you phy_config.py file.
+Mayabe make backup if you changed it.
 In bash:
 ```bash
 mkdir ~/.phy